qosmio/88x2bu/README.md

 That is a 62% increase in performance!

-Test to see what your USB mode is:
+See what your USB mode is:

 ```
 $ lsusb -t
 ```

+USB 2 =  480M
-480M = USB 2, 5000M = USB 3
+USB 3 = 5000M

+Note: If there is a problem, delete `88x2bu.conf`.

 ### Enjoy